-As for the bugs on plants, some are good and some are bad.
-Ladybugs are a definite good.
-Cabbage worms and aphids are definite bads.
+As for the bugs on plants, some are good, and some are bad.
+Ladybugs are definitely good.
+Cabbage worms and aphids are definitely bad.

-I think some good precautionary things that you might consider doing is applying some mulch around your plants.
+I think a good precautionary thing you might consider is applying some mulch around your plants.
 It should help with retaining moisture and helping to protect somewhat.

 So mulch is on my shopping list with cucumbers and zucchini!
 Thanks, Mike!

 Are you gardening this year?
 How are your plants doing so far?
-Do you have any additional advice on pests or disease for me?
+Do you have any additional advice on pests or diseases for me?